insinfo/galileo/packages/gitbook/orm/nosql.md

 and use `Service.map` to deal with Dart data only, rather than messing around with `Map`s, and risking typos and refactoring challenges.

-If you are using `package:angel_serialize`, this is pretty easy:
+If you are using `package:galileo_serialize`, this is pretty easy:

 ```dart
 abstract class _Greeting extends Model {